 So, what is an EKG?
-An EKG or Electrocardiogram is a test designed to record the electrical activity in ones heart.
-This is a simple, non invasive test that is executed by placing sticky monitors onto your skin which are connected to a bunch of wires going to a computer.
+An EKG or Electrocardiogram is a test designed to record the electrical activity in one’s heart.
+This is a simple, non-invasive test that is executed by placing sticky monitors on your skin which are connected to a bunch of wires going to a computer.
 The computer will record the electrical signals each time your heart beats.
 An EKG monitors the following:

 - whether your heart’s rhythm is regular or irregular